 Is there something that you can advocate for in your community to make those choices easier and maximize your personal impact?
 For instance, do you live in an area where safety is an issue while walking or biking?

-Advocating for structural change is the most helpful thing you can do to make a tangible change in a community for generations.
-We can’t fix everything right this minute, but there are steps you can take to nudge the scales in the right direction for everyone!
+Advocating for structural change is the most helpful thing you can do to make change in a community.
+We can’t fix everything right this minute.
+But, there are steps you can take to nudge the scales in the right direction for everyone!